Requirements for Qualification

 Caen

-It is anticipated that the Course and Exams will take place in September 2023.
+It is anticipated that the Course and Exams will take place in September each year.

 Dates are currently being finalised.
 Please email mourantgsgsy-lawguernsey@mourant.com for further information.